haseebrj17/ai-doc-generator/README.md

 pytest --cov=ai_doc_generator
 ```

+## 📚 Documentation

+The project documentation is available at: https://haseebrj17.github.io/ai-doc-generator/

+### Setting up GitHub Pages

+1. Go to Settings → Pages in your GitHub repository
+2. Under "Build and deployment", select "Deploy from a branch"
+3. Choose `gh-pages` branch and `/ (root)` folder
+4. Click Save

+## 🚀 Publishing to PyPI

+This project has automated publishing workflows:

+### Automatic Publishing
+When you push changes to main with an updated version in `pyproject.toml`, the package will automatically be published to PyPI if all tests pass.

+### Manual Publishing
+1. Create a new tag: `git tag v1.0.1 && git push origin v1.0.1`
+2. The workflow will automatically publish to PyPI

+### Setting up PyPI Tokens
+1. Create an account on [PyPI](https://pypi.org)
+2. Generate an API token from your account settings
+3. Add the token as `PYPI_API_TOKEN` in your repository secrets (Settings → Secrets → Actions)
+4. Optionally, add `TEST_PYPI_API_TOKEN` for test releases

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.